microsoft/Fabric_Workshops/docs/02-create-fabric-workspace/README.md

     ![Screenshot from the Microsoft Fabric studio with the Fabric capacity, small semantic model storage format, capacity, Apply button highlighted in red boxes.](./media/new-workspace-advanced.png)

-7. Select **New** to create a fabric resources.
+7. Select **New** to create fabric resources.
 For example, create a notebook.
     ![Screenshot from the Microsoft Fabric studio with the New button highlighted in a red box.](./media/select-new-fabric-resource.png)

 Congratulations!
 You have successfully created a fabric workspace and added your capacity to it.
 Now, you can enjoy the cool Microsoft Fabric capabilities.